-- Responsibility for these registers should be transfer to ACNC, and not the ATO; and - The ACNC should be provided with resources and support to develop its capacity and capability to undertake this task, including input and collaboration, where appropriate, from the relevant departments with subject matter expertise (such as DFAT for charities undertaking overseas aid work).
+- responsibility for these registers should be transferred to the ACNC, and not the ATO; and - the ACNC should be provided with necessary resources and support to develop its capacity and capability to undertake this task, including input and collaboration, where appropriate, from the relevant departments with subject matter expertise (such as DFAT for charities undertaking overseas aid work).

-In transferring the administration of the four DGR registers from the relevant Departments to the ACNC, we recommend that the process be streamlined to remove the requirements for treasury and/or ministerial approval, and for funds to be declared by way of a notice in the Gazette (as required under s30-85 for developing country relief funds under the OAGDS).
-This will remove the in appropriate political element in the current assessment process and the undue delays experienced by charities required to obtain these additional approvals, particularly as compared to other types of DGR charities, such as PBIs and Health Promotion Charities (HPCs), that may apply directly to the ACNC.
+In transferring the administration of the four DGR registers from the relevant Departments to the ACNC, we recommend that the process be streamlined to remove the requirements for Treasury and/or Ministerial approval, and for funds to be declared by way of a notice in the Gazette (as required under s30-85 for developing country relief funds under the OAGDS).
+This will remove the inappropriate political element in the current assessment process and the undue delays experienced by charities required to obtain these additional approvals, particularly as compared to other types of DGR charities, such as PBIs and Health Promotion Charities (HPCs), that may apply directly to the ACNC.